MSc Finance and Economics

 Financial economists use tools and concepts to address complex problems, such as financial instability and climate change, and offer potential practical, innovative solutions, such as central bank equity purchases to combat recessions and carbon markets to reduce CO2 emissions.
 Economics courses often leave these practical problems aside, while focussing on teaching mathematical models that may feel too abstract.
 At Stirling, we adopt the CORE online platform, which uses an innovative way of teaching economics.
 Real-world issues are introduced in the classroom and contemporary economics models and data are then used to address them – providing you with ideal preparation for your future career.

-We're ranked 3rd in Scotland and Top 5 in the UK by the Guardian University Guide 2021 while Accounting and Finance is in the Top 5 in Scotland and Top 20 in the UK in the Complete University Guide 2021.
+We're ranked 3rd in Scotland and Top 5 in the UK by the Guardian University Guide 2021 while Accounting and Finance is in the Top 20 in the UK in the Complete University Guide 2021.

 Students undertaking this programme will: